Which Word is Correct: Nauseous or Nauseated?

 But If You’re on the Search for Speedy Nauseated Alternatives …

 … scour through this list of words and expressions.
 Some are colloquial and suitable for dialogue.
-Others are dated, apropos for period fiction.
+Others are dated, appropriate for period fiction.

 A to D